 Unanet has developed an add-in to Microsoft Excel that enhances the refresh process associated with refreshable web queries, by eliminating the need for the user to provide their credentials each time they attempt to refresh a report.
 In UTE, the user is prompted to enter their login credentials.
 After submitting that information, UTE attempts to log in to Unanet in a secure manner.
 UTE also includes additional features that add functionality to Excel.

-For more information, contact your Customer Success Manager, or visit the KC - Quick Topic - Unanet-To-Excel (UTE) add-in.
+For more information, contact your Customer Success Manager, or see the links in the Additional Information section below.

 Option 2 - Append Username/Password